 resulting from the injury or injuries arising from a single accident.

-[Section 31B inserted by No. 42 of 2004 s.
+[Section 31B inserted: No. 42 of 2004 s.
 21.]

 31C.
 Permanent impairments in Sch.
 2, worker may elect to get lump sum for

 (1) Despite Schedule 1, in respect of a permanent impairment from a compensable personal injury by accident, if the worker so elects during the lifetime of the worker as provided by section 31H in respect of an impairment mentioned in column 1 of Part 2 of the table in Schedule 2, the compensation payable for the impairment is, subject to subsection (2) and the provisions of this Act relating to Schedule 2, to be the percentage ratio of the prescribed amount indicated in column 2 of that Part.